-Teething, the process of baby (primary) teeth coming through the gums into the mouth, is variable among individual babies.
+Teething, the process of baby (primary) teeth coming through the gums into the mouth, varies among individual babies.
 Some babies get their teeth early, and some get them late.
-In general, the first baby teeth to appear are usually the lower front (anterior) teeth, and they usually begin erupting between the age of 6-8 months.
+Generally, the first baby teeth to appear are usually the lower front (anterior) teeth, and they usually begin erupting between the ages of 6-8 months.

 One serious form of decay among young children is baby bottle tooth decay, also referred to by dentists as early childhood caries (ECC).
 ECC can be caused by frequent and long exposures of an infant’s teeth to liquids that contain sugar.
 Among these liquids are milk (including breast milk), formula, fruit juice, and other sweetened drinks.

 Putting a baby to bed for a nap or at night with a bottle other than water can cause serious and rapid tooth decay.
 Sweet liquid pools around the child’s teeth, allowing plaque bacteria to produce acids that attack tooth enamel.
 If you must give the baby a bottle as a comforter at bedtime, it should contain only water.
 If your child doesn’t fall asleep without the bottle and its usual beverage, gradually dilute the bottle’s contents with water over a period of two to three weeks.

 After each feeding, wipe the baby’s gums and teeth with a damp washcloth or gauze pad to remove plaque.
 The easiest way to do this is to sit down, place the child’s head in your lap, or lay the child on a dressing table or the floor.
 Whatever position you use, be sure you can see into the child’s mouth easily.